When Facing Foreclosure, Consider Chapter 13 Bankruptcy

 With the exception of simply paying an arrearage off in full, a near impossibility for most homeowners encountering financial difficulty, a Chapter 13 bankruptcy is the single most effective way to stop a foreclosure under U.S. law.

 A Chapter 13 bankruptcy filing will stop a foreclosure process dead in its tracks—so long as it is filed prior to the foreclosure auction of the property.
+An Emergency Bankruptcy Petition can be filed very quickly in cases of an imminent foreclosure date.

 It does not need to be negotiated with your mortgage servicer.
 It does not require your creditors’ “permission” to file.